buelowek1225/bamazon/README.md

 **Created by:** Ellen Buelow

-**Directions:** Do you need to stock up on your favorite cook books?
+**Directions:** Do you need to stock up on your favorite cookbooks?
 Look no further!
-Use this this app to new books for cooking inspiration.
-Below is a full list of books we sell:
+Use this this app to find new books for your cooking inspiration.
+Below is a full list of the books we sell:

-    Below is a full list of the products we provide:
+    Product List:
         - Simple - Yotam Ottolengi
         - Jerusalem - Yotam Ottolengi
         - Plenty - Yotam Ottolengi